Go Back Up

 Mini-med plans are inexpensive, limited health plans that are designed to cover routine expenses rather than catastrophic treatment.
 The "mini" refers to the coverage amount, which is typically capped at $2,000 to $10,000 per year.

-While popular among small businesses, the mini-med plans have become increasingly popular among large firms in the retail section because it gives these companies a way to offer cheap insurance to hourly workers.
+While popular among small businesses, the mini-med plans have become increasingly popular among large firms in the retail sector because they give these companies a way to offer cheap insurance to hourly workers.
 According to Mercer, 63 percent of large retail or wholesale companies offer mini-meds to low-wage workers.

 The McDonald's chain has offered a mini-med plan for more than 10 years.
 It currently provides mini-meds for workers at 10,500 U.S. locations.
 A single worker can pay $14 a week for a plan that caps annual benefits at $2,000, or $32 a week to get coverage up to $10,000 a year.